 With the blocks and signals selected, on the Format tab, select Auto Arrange.

 Rotating moves block ports from the sides to top and bottom or the reverse, depending on the placement of the ports.
 The resulting positions of the block ports depend on the block port rotation type.

 Rotating can reposition the ports on some blocks to maintain left-to-right or top-to-bottom port numbering order.
-A block whose ports are reordered after a rotation have the default port rotation type.
+A block whose ports are reordered after a rotation has the default port rotation type.
 This policy helps to maintain the left-right and top-down block diagram orientation convention used in control system modeling applications.
-Blocks by default use this rotation policy.
 The figure shows the effect of clockwise rotation on a block with the default port rotation policy.

-A masked block can specify for ports to keep their order after rotation (see Port rotation).
+A masked block can specify that ports keep their order after rotation (see Port rotation).
 These blocks have a physical port rotation type.
-This policy helps when designing blocks to use in mechanical and hydraulic systems modeling and other applications where diagrams do not have a preferred orientation.
+This policy helps when designing blocks to use when modeling physical systems and other applications where diagrams do not have a preferred orientation.
 The figure shows the effect of clockwise rotation on a block with a physical port rotation type.